Cuis-Smalltalk/Learning-Cuis/LayoutTourPart2.md

 Hmmm..
 Not much difference.

 How about using _dropShadows_ to hilight the Z-order?
 Give some depth to the submorphs being layed out?

+Not everyone likes dropShadows, so the code for this is packaged as a separate change set.
+To include this change set, open a FileList (World menu > Open..> FileList), select file "DropShadow.cs.st" and click on the _install_ button.
+Then close the FileList window.

+Now we should be able to use dropShadows with our Morphs.

+In the WorkSpace..

 ````Smalltalk
 self shadowNonLayouts.
 ````